 Data can help you personalise your program in two ways:

 A. It helps employees track their own progress.

 Fitbits and other wearables have become hugely popular, because users get instant and continuous data on how well they’re doing, or what they need to do to reach their goals.
 They get rewards for doing it in the form of points, levels and charts.
-Digital wellness platforms such as Activate allow you to harness this momentum.
+Digital wellness platforms allow you to harness this momentum.
 Activate integrates with wearables, so employees can use their steps and activities to earn more points and get more rewards.